 Yeah, I love it.
 So do you guys keep statistics or data about the type of results that you get?
 And how do you use that information to inform your path forward?

 So we’re developing a test.
 That’s an old football test.
-And one of our clinicians that I said was a biologist and a former we’re working on having her look at that data, but we’re still in the infancy of getting it up and going in the COVID thing is definitely slowing us down.
+One of our clinicians I said was a biologist and a former we’re working on having her look at that data, but we’re still in the infancy of getting it up and going as the COVID thing is slowing us down.
 Right.
 So our goal is to get this stuff out there but right now Instagram is the easiest way for us to get this get it out there.
 We’re not doing the research yet, but it’s definitely on our path.